 There are a number of places in the island with a special and distinctive character where conservation area designation would protect or improve their qualities including: parts of St Helier; the environs of some of our small harbours; parish churches and agricultural hamlets.
-Areas for potential designations might include, for example, St Aubin, Havre des Pas, Gorey and Rozel Harbour, and the environs of many of the island's parish churches.
+Areas for potential designations might include, for example, Havre des Pas, Gorey Harbour, and the environs of many of the island's parish churches.
+The Minister for the Environment proposes to designate the island's first conservation area in St Aubin.